anaberrocal/bank-app/README.md

 # Bank App

-This project is built with React, TypeScript and Tailwind.
+This project was built with React, TypeScript and TailwindCSS.